stg-tud/rxrefactoring-code/RxJavaRefactoringExtensionTemplate/README.md

   - Implement the interface.
 You can use __RxJavaRefactoringExtesionSwingWorker__ as guide.

-# Project for UnitTests based on RxRefactoringTestsTemplate
+## Setup Project for UnitTests based on RxRefactoringTestsTemplate

 1. Open Eclipse and import RxRefactoringTestsTemplate:
  - File -> Import -> General\Existing Projects into Workspace